 A problem with your AC’s contactor relay switch may result in audible humming sounds.
 The contactor relay switch is responsible for initializing the exterior portion of your AC unit when it gets the green light from your thermostat.
 In addition to a humming noise, severe damage to your contactor relay switch may also prevent you from switching on the HVAC unit.
 Any electrical issues are best left to an experienced and licensed technician.
 Attempting a DIY fix might inadvertently cause even more damage.

 If you are hearing a slamming sound from the ceiling of your home, the root cause of the noise might be your air filter bumping into the grille.
 Standard air conditioner units have a return vent that is situated on your ceiling, and past the grille of the vents lie your AC’s air filter.
-If the filter is too restrictive, heavily soiled, or undersized, you’ll have to either replace the filter or call a technician to perform professional ductwork.
+If the filter is too restrictive, heavily soiled, or undersized, you’ll have to either replace the filter or call an residential ac repair technician to perform professional ductwork.

 Excess moisture that builds up inside the AC drainage pipe can make bubbling sounds.
 The noise might also stem from a damaged drainage line.
 You can try to fix the problem by disassembling the AC to give you a clearer view of the drainage line.
 You can also call a certified technician to complete the task safely.